percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Media Distributor (MD): An RTP middlebox that is not allowed to to have access to E2E encryption keys.
-It operates according to the Selective Forwarding Middlebox RTP topologies [@I-D.ietf-avtcore-rtp-topologies-update] per the constraints defined by the PERC system, which includes, but not limited to, having no access to RTP media unencrypted and having limits on what RTP header field it can alter.
+It operates according to the Selective Forwarding Middlebox RTP topologies [@RFC7667] per the constraints defined by the PERC system, which includes, but not limited to, having no access to RTP media unencrypted and having limits on what RTP header field it can alter.

 Key Distributor: An entity that is a logical function which distributes keying material and related information to trusted